kermitbravo/stock-analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

+We can clearly see and measure how by refactoring our code we were able to reuse some of the code we had but still achieve the objective in a simpler more efficient way.

 - Advantages
   - Performance can improve if the right decisions are made during refactoring code
-  - Unnecessary code can be removed allowing the code to run using fewer computing resources
+  - Unnecessary code can be removed allowing the code to run using fewer computing resources and scale better
-  - Taking a new look after the main objective of the code has been achieved can result in a simpler solution hence making our code easier to maintain
+  - Taking a new look after the main objective of the code has been achieved can result in a simpler solution hence making our code easier to read and maintain

 - Disadvantages
   - Additional time is required to refactor code which might not be available due to other priorities